GeoTecINIT/OpenData4OpenCities/README.md

 This workshop had two interactive sessions, you can follow the following seccions to get information of each activity.

-### 1.Group discussion with participants and Open Data experts: Around three wallpapers with three remain questions in initiative City Data 3.0.
+### 1. Group discussion with participants and Open Data experts: Around three wallpapers with three remain questions in initiative City Data 3.0.

 * Is the downloadable formats the effective way to promote the reuse of open data?
 * What should be the precise and efficient way to display data in open data portals?